Yes! After a brief closure during the coronavirus pandemic, the World Scout Centre reopened on 1 July 2020.

-We are offering a full-refund to guests who cannot travel to us in July or August, providing they meet one of three conditions:
+We are offered a full-refund to all our guests who could not travel to us during July or August 2020, providing they met one of three conditions:

 If your booking does not meet one of these conditions you will need to follow the requirements in our Terms and Conditions, and we recommend you contact your travel insurer.
 Please remember, that we have also extended the amount of time you have to cancel from 90 to 14 days – with the same cancellation fee (40% of your total overnights), regardless if you cancel now or 14 days before arrival.
 Alternatively, we are encouraging our guests to consider moving their booking with us to an alternate date in the future or donating their pre-payment.

-Have any of your staff been infected with the virus?
+Have any of your staff been infected with the coronavirus?

 You will receive an email notification from us confirming that your refund has been processed.